-The Ministry of Finance, Economic Planning and Development (MFEPD) is responsible for coordinating the NSSP.
-Harmonising the five sub-programmes should encourage a holistic approach.
-In practice, however, implementation of the NSSP remains fragmented as different stakeholders start their own projects with different priorities, approaches and goals.
-These projects are then insufficiently coordinated with each other.
-The ministry lacks the necessary human and technical resources adequately to fulfil its coordinating role.
+The Ministry of Finance, Economic Planning and Development (MFEPD) is responsible for coordinating the MNSSP II.
+MNSSP II explicitly recognises the need for better coordination and collaboration in the social protection sector.
+In practice, however, implementation of social protection programmes in Malawi remains fragmented and insufficiently coordinated.
+Moreover, the Ministry lacks necessary human and technical resources to fulfil this coordinating role.

 The GIZ Social Protection Programme (SPP) has been designed to address those needs and has been operational in Malawi since 2015.

 The system for the implementation of the Malawi National Social Support Programme (MNSSP) II is strengthened.

 SPP is commissioned by the German Federal Ministry of Economic Cooperation and Development (BMZ) and is co-funded by UK-Aid from the UK government and the European Union.

 SPP supports Malawi’s Ministry of Finance, Economic Planning and Development in implementing the Malawi National Social Support Programme (MNSSP) II through a holistic system strengthening approach that operates both on a national and a district level.